abessifi/ansible-jhipster-devops/README.md

 	username: docker
 	password: changeit

+#### GitLab container

+GitLab is a self hosted solution which helps you to manage projects, issues, merge requests and easily browse your source code.
+It's a fast, secure and stable solution.

+The [GitLab container](https://hub.docker.com/r/sameersbn/gitlab/) will host the jhipster-sample-app application (to be used like Github) to manage source code and for the development workflow.

+To run the Continuous Integration Platform VM that includes Gitlab :

+       $ vagrant up cip-vm

+The GitLab container is reachable on `http://cip-vm.local:10080` and  the default username and password are :

+       username: root
+       password: 5iveL!fe

 ## Troubleshooting

 If you keep using the default vagrant base box [`deb/jessie-amd64`](https://vagrantcloud.com/deb/boxes/jessie-amd64) and you see several warning messages like `Warning: Remote connection disconnect.
 Retrying...` when you spin up a virtual machine, try to enable the GUI of the corresponding Virtualbox VM to see what is happening.